 As customers are purchasing more online than ever before, retailers and logistics providers must adjust to increasing demand for deliveries.
 This includes more efficient and faster ways to deliver goods to the end customer, and at a lower cost.
 Fleet management software is one tool that can help manage drivers, fleet managers, dispatchers, and vehicles allowing companies to reduce overhead and increase efficiency.
 Fleet operations differ from business to business and therefore fleet management solution requirements may be different depending on the company.

 In this post we’ve gathered the 7 key features that every business needs from its fleet management system – even if they don’t realize it.
 We’ll also dive into Bringg’s fleet and driver management solutions to demonstrate how intelligently managing fleets and drivers can make an impact on not only your operational efficiency, but also on your bottom line.

-What does fleet management software do?
+What is fleet management software?

 7 features that every fleet management software should have

-- Real-time visibility.
+- Real-time visibility

 - Driver management capabilities